Skinah/IpCamera/README.md

 ## HLS (HTTP Live Streaming)

 HLS is a way of splitting the live stream up into small h264 based files so it can be played in many browsers without using much CPU power and it can also contain audio.
-Because the files need to be created and are not streamed live, this creates a lag/delay behind realtime that can be lowered (more on that below).
+Because the files need to be created and are not streamed live, this creates a lag/delay behind real time that can be lowered (more on that below).

 The channel called 'startStream' can be used to create HLS non stop and remove the startup delay that comes with using this type of stream.
 The startup delay and the lag are two different things with the startup delay easily solved by turning this switch ON.